all-on-4 Dental Implants

 Does All-On-4 Implants Hurt?

-The procedure will be performed under local anaesthetic or general anaesthetic to minimize any pain or discomfort for the patient.
+The procedure will be performed under local anaesthetic or general anaesthetic to minimize pain or discomfort for the patient.
 If the patient is extremely scared or anxious about surgery, the dentist may suggest sleep dentistry to reduce their fear and anxiety.
-IV sedation can be used for patients who are too nervous about undergoing surgery.
+IV sedation can be used for patients who are too nervous about surgery.
 It involves receiving the sedative drugs intravenously.

 How Long Do All-on-4 Implants Last?